London Murders | Doctor Crippen

 *Postscript to the above account.

-Other things to be considerer with this new revelation, is why didn't Cora make it known to the authorities if she was still alive and well?
+Other things to be considered with this new revelation, if true; why didn't Cora make it known to the authorities if she was still alive and well?

 More questions than answers.